 “Researchers at the University of Oxford discovered that drummers produce a natural “high” when playing [individually or] together, heightening both their happiness and their pain thresholds.
 The researchers extrapolated that this rhythmic euphoria may have been pivotal in mankind establishing communities and society.
 Essentially, drum circles were the very foundation that made human society possible.” – Ben Kaye

 I believe drumming is an innate quality in all humans.
 If you have a heartbeat, you can drum.
 We need rhythm to survive and those who embrace drums as a method of survival will not only be healthy, happy individuals and likely key members of their communities and greater society, but will always be young at heart.
 To conclude…

 ANYONE WHO WANTS TO DRUM, CAN DRUM.
 (Why would anyone not want to drum?)

 When I was little I was told I could not drum because I was a girl, hence why I cut my hair short and I started calling myself Dannie, as oppose to Danielle.
 With a tomboy mother who worked as an architect/engineer, a highly male-dominated field at the time, I knew having a vagina was a silly reason to not play drums, and from there I developed the mentality that anyone can drum.
 Well, let’s be honest… I didn’t completely embrace this philosophy till my late twenties.
 When I was first teaching, I was adamant that there was the “perfect” instrument for everyone, and drums just wasn’t it for some folks.
 Then two things happened.
 One, my uncle said to me, “When you should me, I’ll should you.”
 (Probably my favorite quote ever.)
-He’s right, I have no right to tell a student, “You should try violin instead,” no matter what his/her strengths and weaknesses are or what my professional experience is.
+He’s right, I’m not sure I have the right to tell any student, “Actually, yeah, you should try guitar instead,” no matter what his/her strengths and weaknesses are or what my professional experience is.
 Two, I started to meet more drummers like Eveyln Glennie, who is a deaf percussionist, and Dean Zimmer, who is described as a “handicapable drummer”.
 See their videos below!